OnroerendErfgoed/oeblog/posts/2019/vioe-hypermedia-api.rst

 information printed to the screen.
 It make take a while though, especially for the large municipalities like `Gent` or `Antwerpen`.
 As a little encore, we've added another version of this script that doesn't print to the screen, but writes our new dataset to a csv for further processing.
+Have a look at the :download:`final set of data for Knokke-Heist <heritage_knokke_heist.csv>` this script produces or modify the script to generate your own dataset.

 .. literalinclude:: link_header_jsonld_csv.py
     :language: python